| Bryn

 quos (A.D.
 30, 50, 70/75, 110, 150), and (f) position any item by

+date within an insula or region.
 A bibliography and list of illustration credits (124-127) is

 followed by a catalogue of all the finds (128-189).
 For each item,